The trapping effect on degenerate horizons: Introduction

 For the spherical mean we use the singular vector field

 as a \textit{multiplier} vector field (see Section \ref{flux} for an introduction to the vector field method).
 Here $r_{hor}$ is the radius of the event horizon and $Y$ is a regular translation-invariant \textit{transversal} to the event horizon vector field (see Section \ref{background}).
 Clearly, $S$ is singular on the event horizon.
+The choice of this singular multiplier is motivated by the spectral properties of the stability operator for MOTS (see Section \ref{sec:RelationWithTheoryOfMOTS}).
+It seems that it is the first time that properties of the stability operators are used to yield estimates for hyperbolic equations.

 We apply the divergence identity in regions $\mathcal{A}_{r_{0}}$ (see Section \ref{background}, figure \ref{figure2}) which do not include the event horizon if $r_{0}>r_{hor}$ and study the limiting behavior of the resulting equations are $r_{0}\rightarrow r_{hor}$.
-We use a special structure of the geometry of degenerate horizons to show that all the resulting singular terms can be estimated by singular norms of the initial data.
+We uncover a special structure of the geometry of degenerate horizons to show that all the resulting singular terms can be estimated by singular norms of the initial data.
 The boundedness of these singular norms (which is an assumption on the initial data only) implies a non-degenerate Morawetz estimate.

 One of the most critical terms is the integral $\int_{\mathcal{A}_{r_{0}}}\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$, where $T$ is the stationary Killing field (see \eqref{i4}).
 Clearly the integral of the integrand quantity $\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$ over a spacial slice $\Sigma_{\tau}$ is infinite.
 However, we were able to show that if we first integrate $\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$ over time and then over space then the resulting expression has a finite limit as $r\rightarrow r_{hor}$.
 In Section \ref{sec:Discussion} it is shown that in the sub-extremal case the corresponding limit is infinite demonstrating thus a new distinctive feature of degenerate horizons.